kontrol-br/certify/src/Certify.Shared.Extensions/Scripts/Web.config/readme.txt

 * Due to the above, ASP.net (and an app-pool) is generally required so that web.config can be supplied to override the configuration.
 * Other customizations or app requirements for the parent website may affect configuration

-For Certify The Web, we attempt to auto-configure the required configuration without modifying the configuration of the parent web application, this avoids app restarts for the parent application.
+For AutoSSL, we attempt to auto-configure the required configuration without modifying the configuration of the parent web application, this avoids app restarts for the parent application.
 We create a file called 'configcheck' in the /acme-challenge folder and we cycle through a number of alternative web.config options and test each one.
 The test involves making a local http request to http://<yourdomain>/.well-known/acme-challenge/configcheck